wujosephjw/multi-playerVR/README.md

  6. Mesh modifying (Done)

+# Potential Future Direction and Known Bugs
+  - Currently limited to one mesh creation, but potential for multiples.
+  - Possible scaling, transforming, and rotating of the mesh.
+  - Ability to change mesh color or apply different materials.
+  - Potential for adding UI, text, and voice for collaboration.

 # Acknowledgements
-  Acknowledgements of 3rd party scripts are in the scripts.
+  Acknowledgments for third-party scripts are included within the scripts.
-  Normcore asset are purchased from Unity Asset Store and modified by me.
+  Normcore assets were purchased from the Unity Asset Store and modified by me.
-  Credit to @dilmerv github code to help capturing all the controllers' input https://github.com/dilmerv/XRInputExamples
+  Credit goes to @dilmerv for the GitHub code that helped capture all the controllers' input: https://github.com/dilmerv/XRInputExamples
-  Credit to the tutorial, setting up the multiplayer vr environment https://www.youtube.com/playlist?list=PLa739g934GxzKAgp_VPAf4niwI68_5Jq2
+  Credit is given to the tutorial for setting up the multiplayer VR environment: https://www.youtube.com/playlist?list=PLa739g934GxzKAgp_VPAf4niwI68_5Jq2
-  Mixed Reality Toolkit is an open-source software development kit developed by Microsoft and modified by me.